-Telangana election results 2018: AIMIM's Akbaruddin Owaisi wins from Chandrayan Gutta
+Telangana election results 2018: AIMIM's Akbaruddin Owaisi wins for 5th time from Chandrayan Gutta

 Hyderabad, Dec 11: AIMIM leader Akbaruddin Owaisi won from Chandrayan Gutta constituency in Telangana.
 Akbaruddin Owaisi won the seat for the fifth time.

-Akbaruddin Owaisi, floor leader of AIMIM is representing the constituency for the fifth time.
-Owaisi defeated Dr Khayam Khan of the MBT (Majlis Bachao Tehreek) by a margin of 59,274 in the 2014 election.
+Akbaruddin Owaisi, floor leader of AIMIM will be representing the constituency for the fifth time.
+He defeated Dr Khayam Khan of the MBT (Majlis Bachao Tehreek) by a margin of 59,274 in the 2014 election.

 Also read: Probable Congress CM candidates in Rajasthan, MP and Chhattisgarh